physiopy/phys2bids/README.md

 > If you use ``phys2bids`` in your work, please cite it with the zenodo DOI.
 You can check it [here](https://zenodo.org/record/3903920)

+> We also support gathering all relevant citations via [DueCredit](http://duecredit.org).

 [Read the latest documentation](https://phys2bids.readthedocs.io/en/latest/) for more information on phys2bids!

 Shortcuts: